Utah State Route 94: Route description

 Located entirely in Grand County's Thompson Springs, SR-94 begins at a diamond interchange with exit 187 of I-70 and heads north as a two-lane undivided highway.
-The road turns to the northeast after passing a Exxon gas station, intersecting a local road, and then the highway forms the western border of a Utah Department of Transportation (UDOT) maintenance facility.
+The road turns to the northeast after passing an Exxon gas station, intersecting a local road, and then the highway forms the western border of a Utah Department of Transportation (UDOT) maintenance facility.
 After the maintenance facility the route turns north again and passes a mobile home court and comes to an end at an intersection with Old Cisco Highway.
 Across Old Cisco Highway is the former Thompson railroad depot of the Denver and Rio Grande Western Railroad.

 Every year, UDOT conducts a series of surveys on its highways in the state to measure traffic volume.
 This is expressed in terms of average annual daily traffic (AADT), a measure of traffic volume for any average day of the year.
 In 2012, UDOT calculated that 740 vehicles traveled along the highway, with 51 percent of the traffic consisted of trucks.
 UDOT has classified the roadway as a minor collector route.